Windows 3.1: Development history

 Windows 3.0, the predecessor of 3.1, was released in 1990, and is considered to be the first version of Windows to receive critical acclaim.
 Windows 3.0 received around 10 million sales before the release of Windows 3.1 on April 6, 1992.
 Microsoft began a television advertising campaign for the first time on March 1, 1992.
 The advertisements, developed by Ogilvy & Mather, were designed to introduce a broader audience to Windows.

-Like its predecessors, the operating environment runs as a shell on top of MS-DOS, although it does not include the MS-DOS Executive shell.
+Unlike its predecessors, Windows 3.1's 386 Enhanced Mode ran as a virtual machine monitor virtualizing MS-DOS as a guest, and does not include the MS-DOS Executive shell.
 After the introduction of Windows 1.0, Microsoft had worked on gaining support from companies to expand its operating environment on different types of PCs.
-Tandy Corporation was open to shipping Tandy Sensation PCs with the Windows 3.1 operating environment.
+Tandy Corporation was open to shipping Tandy Sensation PCs with Windows 3.1.
 IBM and its PCs were also provided with Windows 3.1.